 \textbf{In-the-Wild Dataset.} The \textit{Thermal Faces in the Wild} (TFW) dataset \cite{kuzdeuov2021tfw} was the first dataset collected in both indoor and outdoor environments under controlled and in-the-wild conditions, respectively.
 The TFW dataset includes 145 subjects and a total of $9202$ images with variation in pose.
 In addition, images are associated with manually labeled bounding boxes and five facial landmarks.

-\section{Open research challenges}
+\section{Open Research Challenges}

 Despite significant achievements, CFR still faces a number of challenges.
-In this section, we proceed to identify and discuss some pertinent challenges that are essential for further success of CFR.
+In this section, we proceed to identify and discuss some key challenges that are essential for further success of CFR.

 \textbf{Scarcity of datasets.} Unlike traditional FR, where millions of faces can be leveraged to train deep learning based models, CFR remains significantly impeded by lack of large-scale heterogeneous face datasets.
-In addition, very few existing datasets are endowed with annotations of face bounding box and landmarks~\cite{Kopaczka2019}.
-Such annotations are essential in developing automated face and landmark detection for CFR.
+In addition, very few existing datasets include annotations of face bounding box and landmarks~\cite{Kopaczka2019}.
+Such annotations are essential for developing automated face and landmark detection for CFR.

 \textbf{Large standoff distance.} Limited work has focused on CFR at large standoff distances~\cite{Maeng2012NighttimeFR}.
-Most existing works have focused on CFR, with the assumption that faces have been captured at a short standoff distance.
+Most existing studies assume that faces are captured at short standoff distances.
 However, capturing faces at large standoff distances results in face image quality degradation, including low-resolution, blur and noise.
 Early attempts towards addressing this challenge have sought to restore high-quality images from degraded ones~\cite{Maeng2012NighttimeFR, KANG2014}.
 Such methods were developed by learning a locally linear mapping between low-quality patches and high-quality patches.
-The linear mapping assumption has been relaxed on patch-level, while in practice, mapping is often considered to be non-linear.
-In this context, it has been demonstrated that GANs have been highly suitable to model non-linear mappings.
+The linear mapping assumption has been relaxed at the patch-level, while in practice, the mapping is often considered non-linear.
+In this context, it has been demonstrated that GANs are highly suitable to model non-linear mappings.